hslarson/Faster-Twitch-Alerts/README.md

 ## __What is "Faster Twitch Alerts"?__
 Faster Twitch Alerts is a highly customizable, lightning-fast alternative to Twitch's slow mobile notification system.
 Faster Twitch Alerts currently supports two notification platforms: Discord and Pushover.
+You can also [build your own plugins](#making-your-own-plugins).
 <br><br>

 The program can notify you when: